What We Do

 The HopeChest transformation model is rooted in the concept of Community-to-Community

 We believe, and experience has shown, that holistic transformation in the world’s poorest communities occurs when one community partners with another.
 A holistic approach to transformation addresses all aspects— the physical, emotional, social, educational, economic, and spiritual — of the children and everyone within a community.
 Through this proven model, we connect Christian communities in the U.S. and Canada with overseas communities that have orphaned and vulnerable children.
-HopeChest currently has partnerships in Russia, Swaziland/Eswatini, Ethiopia, Uganda, Guatemala, Moldova, and India.
+HopeChest currently has partnerships in Russia, Swaziland/Eswatini, Ethiopia, Uganda, Kenya, Guatemala, Moldova, and India.

 Here is how it works: